dysphie/nmrih-community-maps/README.md

 ### Submitting a new issue

 - Search through existing issues to see if yours has already been reported.
-- Make sure it's reproducible using the latest Steam version of the game. e.g no [1.09.6 walkie-boosting](https://github.com/nmrih/source-game/issues/805).
+- Make sure it's reproducible using the latest Steam version of the game. e.g. no [1.09.6 walkie-boosting](https://github.com/nmrih/source-game/issues/805).
 - Write a descriptive title, prefixed by the map's file name. e.g.`[nmo_subside_v5] Car jack spawns out of bounds`
 - Provide a detailed summary.
 What, where, how.
 Reproduction steps, screenshots and videos come a long way.